 Abstract:

-Data were collected as part of the Darwin Plus funded Project Pinnamin, 2016 - 2018.
+Data were collected as part of the Darwin Plus funded Project Pinnamin (grant DPLUS 053), 2016 - 2018.

 Keywords:

-Endangered, Eudyptes moseleyi, Foraging , Northern Rockhopper penguin, Tristan da Cunha
+Endangered, Eudyptes moseleyi, Foraging , Northern rockhopper penguin, Tristan da Cunha

 Access Constraints: | This data is under embargo. |